bhargavgopal-lanke/React-New/README.md

 - if I dont use both above I dont want to upgrade my depedency.
 2. NPM is used for installing a package
 3. NPX is used for executing a package.
+4. After installing react and react dom no need of CDN's in our app.

 # Parcel
 - It created a Dev Build.